stevenvergenz/altspace-gltf-guide/README.md

 If you're using Blender, it's under *File* > *Export* > *Collada (.dae)*.
 Make sure you're only exporting the mesh you want by checking *Selection only*, and leave the other options default.

 Once you've exported, I recommend loading the Collada version into Altspace to test.
 If you don't already have a test app, you can use the stub [A-Frame](https://aframe.io/) app listed in the [Resources](#resources) section.
+A-Frame is also an option for displaying your final glTF model, but that is not discussed in this guide.

 ## <a id="convert"/>Convert the model into glTF